Soak it All In

 What to Expect:

-- The Radium Hot Springs pools has a maximum capacity of 100 people to ensure physical distancing.
+- The Radium Hot Springs pools has a maximum capacity of 200 people to ensure lifeguard to patron ratios are maintained at all times.
 Wait times vary and can be very long during busy periods.
 You will be required to wait outside with your entire group.
-There are no warming stations available.
-Dress for the weather with a warm coat, boots, gloves and a hat, or a hat and sunscreen (depending on the season).

 - No reservations are available.
 Entry to the Radium Hot Springs Pools is on a first-come, first-served basis.

 - Hours have been adjusted to allow for additional cleaning by staff.
 Check the hours of the Hot Springs pools here.